 As seen above, we must consider all possible observations, actions, and policies of the other agents.
 The loss term is modified to be a loss for a fixed action, observation, and subpolicy of the other agent.
-Similarly, weighted loss terms are modified to sum over the observation probabilities of the other agent, and to find the worstcase actions and subpolicies that the other agent may take based on these observations.
+Similarly, weighted loss terms are modified to sum over the observation probabilities of the other agent, and to find the worst-case actions and subpolicies that the other agent may take based on these observations.

 The last definition means that our algorithm will consider all other policies of the other agent when deciding which observations to merge.
 This issue is discussed further in the conclusions.

 The observation compression process itself is displayed in Algorithm 2.
 As the figure shows, the process can be packaged into a function call, and thus can be seamlessly integrated with IMBDP, or indeed any policy tree based algorithm.
 Unlike Seuken and Zilberstein, we don't force trees to follow a single policy after an observation; rather, we seek to consider which observations we can merge with a minimum loss of value.
 To do this, we assume we are in the backup process, and we are given the root action for some new set of policies.
 We precompute the value of each of the existing MaxTrees subpolicies, for each observation and possible policy of the other.
-Possible policies of the other include the set of |A| root actions as well as the set of MaxTrees existing subpolicies from the previous step.
 Now that we have the value for each subpolicy, we identify the best subpolicy, as well as its value.
 We construct a table of losses, which identifies the value lost by each subpolicy if the agent should follow that one instead of the best, given the observation and the policy of the other.

 We weigh this loss of value by the probability of receiving the observation.
 For each of the MaxTrees subpolicies of the current agent, we find the weighted loss (WL) introduced by using that one subpolicy for the merging of two groups of observations, which is the sum of the loss for each observation in the group, for all possible policies of the other agent.
-Thus the $WL_i^(Q_i|b, a_j, \bar{o})$ of the set of observations $\bar{o}$ is the summation of the weighted losses for all members of the combined set while using the best possible single policy.
-The algorithm finds $WL^$ for each pair of groups in Z, and merges the two groups that introduce the smallest amount of loss.
+Thus the $WL_i^(Q_i|b,a_j,\bar{o})$ of the set of observations \bar{o} is the summation of the weighted losses for all members of the combined set while using the best possible single policy.
+The algorithm finds WL^ for each pair of groups in Z, and merges the two groups that introduce the smallest loss.

 Our compression algorithm iteratively compresses groups of observations.
 It starts with $|\Omega_i|$ observations, and selects two groups of observations to compress together while minimizing the weighted loss.
-In the first iteration, each observation in $\Omega_i$ is its own group.
+In the first iteration, each observation in Ω_i is its own group.
 In successive iterations, we continue to merge groups of observations, until there are only MaxObs observations left.
 Note that since we can compute a loss bound for each iteration, we can select to iterate until a certain loss threshold is achieved.

-4. ANALYSIS OF MBDP-OC
+4 Analysis of MBDP-OC